vonschutter/RTD-Setup/modules/Steam-world-of-warships-replay-launcher.mod/README.md

 ## Purpose:
 Purpose: The purpose of this script is to simplify watching your replays.
 As per the writing of this script World of Warships automatically stores the last 30 replays on your system.
-There have been many posts asking how to watch them so this script helps facilitate watching your WoW's replays.
+There have been many posts asking how to watch them on Seam and Linux, so this script helps facilitate watching your WoW's (installed via Steam) replays on Linux.

 Usage:	Simply execute this script to accomplish this task.
 No parameters required.
 Source: https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_2